sidhlee/microservice-with-k8s/python/src/auth/auth.md

 49fa38a13b0d: Layer already exists
 6b1c0df0b436: Layer already exists
 latest: digest: sha256:2023152c7ac044548004320992d6b5a68fe99779055f6b527a3b89a0efb86c6f size: 2419

 ```

+If you are getting `denied: requested access to the resource is denied` error, you need to run `docker login` with your docker hub credentials.

+You can pull the image from the hub using `docker pull sidhlee/auth:latest` command, but we are going to use minikube to orchestrate the docker images.

 ## Kubernetes Manifests

 A Kubernetes manifest is a YAML file that describes each resource (eg. deployment, services, pods, etc..) you want to create, and how you want those resources to run inside a cluster.

+Currently, if you run `k9s` in terminal, there is no clusters running.

 To allow manifest files to interact with docker hub and create our application, run the following command inside the `manifests/` folder:

+Make sure `minikube` is running before using applying the manifest with `kubectl`.
+Otherwise, you would get "The connection to the server localhost:8080 was refused - did you specify the right host or port?" error.

 ```bash
 ➜  manifests git:(main) ✗ kubectl apply -f ./